Occupy Wall Street: Court cases

-Video of his arrest was convincing evidence in Alexander Arbuckle's acquittal.
+Video of Alexander Arbuckle's arrest was convincing evidence in his acquittal.

 In 2011, eight men associated with Occupy Wall Street were found guilty of trespassing, having intended to set up a camp on property controlled by Trinity Church.
 One was also convicted of attempted criminal mischief and attempted criminal possession of burglar's tools for trying to slice a lock on a chain-link fence with bolt cutters, spending a month in prison.
 The rest were sentenced to community service.

 In May 2012, three cases in a row were thrown out of court, the most recent one for "insufficient summons".

 One defendant, Michael Premo, charged with assaulting an officer, was found not guilty after the defense presented video evidence which "showed officers charging into the defendant unprovoked", contradicting the sworn testimony of NYPD officers.

 In April 2014, the final Occupy court case, the Trial of Cecily McMillan began.
 Cecily McMillan was charged with and convicted of assaulting a police officer and sentenced to 90 days in Rikers Island Penitentiary.
 McMillan claimed the assault was an accident and a response to what she claimed to be a sexual assault at the hands of said officer.
 The jury that found her guilty recommended no jail time.
 She was released after serving 60 days.